ava-labs/avalanche-docs/docs/subnets/introduction-to-vm.md

 ### `choices.Decidable`

-This interface is the superset of every decidable object, such as transactions, blocks, and vertices.
-You can see the full file from [here.](https://github.com/ava-labs/avalanchego/blob/master/snow/choices/decidable.go)
+This interface is a superset of every decidable object, such as transactions, blocks, and vertices.
+For more information, you can see the full file [here](https://github.com/ava-labs/avalanchego/blob/master/snow/choices/decidable.go).

 ```go title="/snow/choices/decidable.go"
 // Decidable represents element that can be decided.